Saibandhavi75/Muttiple-capacity-with-infinite-capacity/README.md

 ## Program:
 ```

-DEVELOPED BY : Aruru Sai Badhavi
+DEVELOPED BY : Aruru Sai Bandhavi
 REGISTER NO : 212221240006

 import math